Mersel AI Platform Capabilities

 | :--- | :--- | :--- | :--- | :--- |

-| **Publicly Traded Quantum Computing Company** | 1.1% to 5.9% (214 citations earned) | 123 Days | 16% QoQ increase in AI-influenced enterprise leads | Quantum computing prompts |
+| Publicly Traded Quantum Computing | AI Citation Rate | 1.1% | 5.9% | 123 Days |

-A Series A fintech startup achieved a 12.9% AI visibility rate within 92 days, representing a significant increase from its 2.4% baseline.
-This growth included a 152% rise in non-branded citations and directly influenced 20% of all demo requests.
-The program tracked high-intent prompts such as "global payroll platforms" and "finance automation software" to capture market share.
-These results demonstrate how structured GEO frameworks deliver measurable growth in brand visibility and lead generation.
+A Series A fintech startup achieved a 12.9% AI visibility rate within 92 days, rising from a baseline of 2.4%.
+This growth included a 152% increase in non-branded citations and resulted in 20% of demo requests being influenced by AI search.
+The program specifically targeted high-intent prompts such as "global payroll platforms" and "finance automation software."

 ## How long does it take to see improvements in AI search visibility?

-| Airbyte | 1 week |
+| Airbyte | 1 week | Visibility lift |

-| Popl | 18 days |
+| Popl | 18 days | Measurable results |

 ## Does improving AI visibility hurt my existing SEO rankings?